preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 [^3]: This is technically not always true because there are cases where a good initial guess can send you off on a wild goose chase.
 The [3Blue1Brown video](https://youtu.be/-RdOwhmqP5s?t=524) explains this better.
 However, for the purposes of fast inverse square root, this assumption works well.

+[^4]: The reason it's called floating point is because the point isn't fixed.
+It's able to "float" depending on what the exponent value is.

-[^4]: Astute readers might notice that if the mantissa is 0 then we can't avoid a leading 0, the floating point standard handles this in an interesting way but since the inverse of 0 is undefined, we'll just ignore it for the rest of this post.
+[^5]: Astute readers might notice that if the mantissa is 0 then we can't avoid a leading 0, the floating point standard handles this in an interesting way but since the inverse of 0 is undefined, we'll just ignore it for the rest of this post.
 Even more astute readers would notice that the IEEE floating point standards includes denormalization where the leading 1 is excluded if all exponent bits at set to 0.
 Since that only happens for extremely small numbers, it's unlikely to cause issues in real world applications.

-[^5]: Brute forcing the magic number by trying out all the different constants might be a bit unsatisfying for you.
+[^6]: Brute forcing the magic number by trying out all the different constants might be a bit unsatisfying for you.
 Maybe you wanted a mathematically rigorous way to narrow it down to the precise bit.
 The math is a bit out of scope for this article.
 However, there are some great papers by Chris Lomont and others that prove this (and find even better constants) using a lot of algebra and piecewise equation optimizations if you're into that stuff.
 See [Fast Inverse Square Root - Chris Lomont](http://www.lomont.org/papers/2003/InvSqrt.pdf) or [A Modification of the Fast Inverse Square Root Algorithm](https://www.preprints.org/manuscript/201908.0045/v1).